 Last weekend we have enjoyed three lovely nights with the American family from The Talking Suitcase.

-Based in Nice, France their children now attend school here, and they live in a lovely apartment in old town area of the city of Nice, just behind the sea front promenade where we have been invited to stay with them.
+Based in Nice, France their children now attend school here, and they live in a lovely apartment in the old town area of the city of Nice, just behind the seafront promenade where we have been invited to stay with them.

-We first met this family two years ago in Costa Brava, Spain as we travelled together exploring much of the local region.
+We first met this family two years ago in Costa Brava, Spain as we traveled together exploring much of the local region.

 The kids became great friends, and as parents who also love to blog about travel, we also had a lot in common.

 I remember one of our favorite afternoons as we sat under old vines in an open farm restaurant in country Costa Brava.
 Here we drank local organic wine and ate from the harvest of the farm.
 We had ridden bikes here, and the children played and explored the cellars, and listen to local stories as we sat back and enjoyed the sunshine.
 It was a perfect day!

 So to see the kids once more riding their skateboard and scooters down the promenade as we adults leisurely walked along was lovely.

 We talked over the weekend about the lifestyle our families experience and the travel lives we all live.
 For Exploramum and Explorason being permanently ‘on the go’ is tiring at times, and we are hoping to base ourselves somewhere soon.
 This by no means our love for travel will stop, but it does mean we can have somewhere to call home, even if just for a while.

 The Talking Suitcase Family seem to find that having a base whilst the children go to school, and traveling every six weeks works well for them too.
 Living in Old Nice – right behind the promenade area where the fresh produce market is, they have a very exciting life.
 Some would call it ‘living the dream’, but they have chosen a simple life over a heavy mortgage etc., and they believe the trade-offs are worth it.